 Students wishing to use their financial aid to purchase books, parking decals, public transportation cards, and any other purchases must authorize the college to deduct the charges from their financial aid.
-Authorization instructions are sent to each student with the award letter.
+Authorization instructions are available on our website at www.atlm.edu.